 So, how long do Syrian hamsters live?

-The Syrian hamster is not only adorable but is also quite smart as well.
+The Syrian hamster, also known as the golden hamster, is not only adorable but is also quite smart as well.
 It’s no wonder that this furry little rodent continues to be such a popular pet choice.
 Here are some interesting facts, such as the average Syrian hamster lifespan, that may help you better bond with your pet hamster and learn more about their habits.

 With all of this incredible knowledge about the Syrian hamster lifespan, let’s get a better idea of how they develop from tiny babies to fully grown adults.

 How Long Do Hamsters Live?
 The Average Syrian Hamster Life Cycle

 How long do hamsters live?
 A hamster’s life cycle is normally completed by the time this adorable, furry rodent gets to about three years old.
 If you’re curious how your baby hamster will continue to grow, stay tuned!

 How Long Do Hamsters Live?
 Birth

 A Syrian hamster’s gestation period is 15 to 18 days.
 A Syrian hamster can have anywhere from 5 to 10 babies.
 A baby hamster is called a “pup.”
 It is pink, with no fur, and blind at birth.
 A puppy is vulnerable and utterly dependent on the mother.
 It starts to grow hair and teeth in about a week.